SEN Assist for Professionals

 extremely difficult to teach and frustrating to the child.
 Using

-a sentence strip a teacher can quickly assess a child’s
+a sentence strip a teacher can quickly assess a child’s understanding

-understanding and raise the child’s self esteem.
+and raise the child’s self esteem.

-Using the levels at the top of the screen a teacher can easily
+Using the levels at the top of the screen a teacher can easily differentiate

-pictures to matching all the words in a sentence at level 4.
+matching all the words in a sentence at level 4.

 This raises the self esteem of the less able and keeps the more

-The resources are also designed to be quickly adjusted to meet
+The resources are also designed to be quickly adjusted to meet the

-the needs of the individual.
+needs of the individual.

 TEACCH - Treatment and education